-Finally: What is "mundane IS work"?
+The last question asked, what is "mundane IS work"?
 What do we mean by this?
-It does not mean the novel implementations, disruptive innovations, or cutting-edge designs prominent in IS research.
-Rather, it implies widespread, already established technologies such as email, social media, databases, and reporting systems that account for much, if not most, IS-mediated work.
-Thus, the term "mundane IS work" is used throughout this paper to emphasize these common and pervasive IS work routines, activities, and practices that occur daily within and between organizations.
+We do not mean the novel implementations, disruptive innovations or cutting-edge designs prominent in IS research.
+Instead, we focus on widespread, already-established technologies such as email, social media, databases and reporting systems that account for much, if not most, IS-mediated work.
+Thus, the term "mundane IS work" is used throughout this paper to emphasize these common and pervasive IS work routines, activities and practices that occur daily within and between organizations.

 The paper is structured as follows.
-Section 2 reviews the literature on the foundational areas of the paper:

-power in IS, the episodic/systemic view of power, and the AT view of practice as activities.
+Section 2 reviews literature on the foundational areas of the paper: power in IS; the episodic/systemic view of power, and the AT view of practice as activities.
 Section 3 explains the methodology applied in researching the cases.
-Section 4 outlines the findings from the two qualitative case studies.
+Section 4 outlines findings from the two qualitative case studies.
 For each case, illustrative examples of power and practice are described and analyzed using the episodic/systemic plus AT lens.
-Section 5 discusses the implications of the cases and outlines the power-sensitive framework.
-Section 6 concludes the paper with a discussion of the paper's contributions and its limitations.
+Section 5 discusses implications from the cases and outlines the power-sensitive framework.
+Section 6 provides a conclusion, noting the paper's contributions - and its limitations.

-2 Conceptual Foundations
+2 Conceptual foundations

-This section reviews the literature on power in IS, arriving at the episodic/systemic power lens, which is capable of distinguishing between diverse types of power.
+This section reviews literature on power in IS, arriving at the episodic/systemic power lens, which is capable of distinguishing between diverse types of power.
 We also describe AT, a practice-oriented lens that incorporates concepts that facilitate understanding of IS work.

-2.1 Power in Information Systems Research
+2.1 Power in information systems research

-As has been noted by several scholars (e.g., Willcocks, 2004; Willcocks & Lioliou, 2011), while power is described as an integral aspect of organizations, with some exceptions (e.g., Jasperson et al., 2002; Koch et al., 2013; Orlikowski & Baroudi, 1991; Silva, 2007; Simeonova, 2018; Simeonova et al., 2020), power dynamics are mostly undertheorized in studies of IS in organizations.
+As has been noted by several scholars (e.g., Willcocks 2004; Willcocks and Lioliou 2011), whilst power is described as an integral characteristic of organizations, with some exceptions (e.g., Jasperson et al., 2002; Koch et al., 2013; Orlikowski & Baroudi, 1991; Silva, 2007; Simeonova et al., 2020), power dynamics are mostly under-theorized in studies of IS in organizations.

-IS studies that study power often focus on hierarchical or episodic forms of power (e.g., managers and employees) and the strategic actions of self-interested "rational" actors, rather than examining power in its diffused, cultural, or systemic forms (Lawrence et al., 2012).
-Prior studies also tend to focus on unidirectional rather than multidirectional forms-in other words, the static exercise of power, not the dynamic aspects of power and its multidirectional responses (Cendon & Jarvenpaa, 2001; Dhillon et al., 2011; Fleming & Spicer, 2014; Simeonova et al., 2020; Simeonova & Galliers, 2023).
-The existing research tends to consider innovative IS designs, novel implementations or change initiatives, such as automation systems and enterprise systems (Azad & Faraj, 2011; Dhillon et al., 2011), rather than common, mundane organizational practices and technologies.
+IS studies that study power often focus on hierarchical or episodic forms of power (e.g., managers and employees) and the strategic actions of self-interested 'rational' actors, rather than power in its diffused, cultural or systemic forms (Lawrence et al., 2012).
+Studies also tend to focus on unidirectional rather than multi-directional forms - in other words, the static exercise of power, not the dynamic and fluid aspects of power and its multi-directional responses (Cendon & Jarvenpaa, 2001; Dhillon, Caldeira, & Wenger, 2011; Fleming & Spicer, 2014; Simeonova et al., 2020; Simeonova & Galliers, 2021).
+They tend to consider innovative IS designs, novel implementations or change initiatives, such as automation systems and enterprise systems (Azad & Faraj, 2011; Dhillon et al., 2011), rather than established, mundane organizational practices and technologies.